 WHY FOR MORE THAN TWO CENTURIES

 and still now

 THE TRUE TALE OF THE ASCENT IS SO HARD TO GET?

 Paccard had announced the publication of a book which would “give the history of the attempts to ascend this mountain etc…” This can be read on the few copies of the remaining book subscriptions which Paccard had printed and sent out.
-But the book was never published and it was not only due to Bourrit’s maneuvers, his rival in alpine literature (Paccard had the very bad idea to ask Bourrit’s brother in-law, a Geneva editor to publish his book, which the later delayed until Bourrit and de Saussure accounts were published).
+But the book was never published and it was due in part to Bourrit’s manoeuvers, his rival in alpine literature (Paccard had the very bad idea to ask Bourrit’s brother in-law, a Geneva editor to publish his book, which the later delayed until Bourrit and de Saussure accounts were published), but also most probably because his scientific observations were unsufficient: his barometer' measures on top of Mont-Blanc had important errors.
 A scientist and prominent citizen in Chamonix, Paccard is just an enlightened amateur scientist in the outside world.